Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Introduction

 Spin-orbit coupling (SOC) was originally discussed in the system of charged particles and, for instance, studied in the context of the spin Hall effect~\cite{Nagaosa2010Anomalous} or topological insulators states~\cite{Hasan2010Topological}.
 However, by using cold atomic systems it is possible to create synthetic SOC in neutral (pseudo) spin-1/2 bosons~\cite{Lin2011Spin,Zhang2012Collective}, spin-1 Bose gases~\cite{Campbell2016Magnetic} and also in Fermi gases~\cite{Wang2012Spin,Cheuk2012Spin}.
 In contrast to condensed matter systems, cold atoms can provide tunable and clean platforms and allow us to explore all possible states generated by SOC.

-SOC in cold atoms is often discussed in the context of the mean-field regime, e.g.~\cite{Li2012Quantum,Zhang2012Mean,Zhang2016Properties}.
-While the mean-field approximation has revealed interesting results, for example discovering the phase diagram~\cite{Li2012Quantum}, it imposes classical fields and ignores the quantum effects.
-To bridge single-particle physics and many-body physics in the SOC system, a mapping between the SOC cold atomic system and the Dicke model has been proposed~\cite{Hamner2014Dicke}.
-However, the validity of the mapping is not obvious.
-The assumption imposed for the mapping is that all particles occupy the same real space state, which automatically leads to the pseudo-spin state spanned in only symmetric spin space.
-This assumption is commonly used for Bose gases with two internal degrees of freedom~\cite{Sorensen2001Many}, however SOC couples pseudo-spin states and real space states and allows pseudo-spin states to get out of the symmetric spin space.
-It is not clear how even the lowest energy state is confined in symmetric spin space.
+While SOC in cold atoms is often discussed in the context of the mean-field regime, e.g.~\cite{Li2012Quantum,Zhang2012Mean,Zhang2016Properties}, the regime beyond it has also been attracting attention, such as the regime of interactions that are strong enough to observe entanglement generation~\cite{Sorensen2001Many,Pezze2018Quantum,Wilson2022Beyond}.
+To bridge single-particle physics and many-body physics in SOC systems, a mapping between cold atomic SOC systems and the Dicke model has been proposed~\cite{Hamner2014Dicke}.
+So far, the results have only been experimentally demonstrated in the mean-field regime.
+The work hinted that this mapping worked even beyond the mean-field regime, but the validity of the mapping is not obvious.
+The assumption imposed for the mapping is that all particles occupy the same real space state, which automatically leads to the pseudo-spin state spanning symmetric spin space only.
+This assumption is commonly used for Bose gases with two internal degrees of freedom~\cite{Sorensen2001Many}, however SOC couples pseudo-spin states with real space states and allows pseudo-spin states to get out of symmetric spin space.
+Overlooking this contradiction, it was predicted by Refs.~\cite{Lian2013Orbit,Huang2015Spin} that spin squeezing is observed in the mean-field regime in the SOC system by applying this mapping.
+This essentially would mean that entanglement is generated in a non-interacting system, which is not physical.